yasminaElg/hackaton_project/docs/guide.md

 ## Task: Frontend - The landing page

 Your first task is to implement the landing page of the app.
 The front-side of the app is a single page containing all the information of the upcoming hackaton, and a list of the previous one.
+See the design below.

-- The information for the upcoming hackaton are : `title`, `date` (a DateTime object !
-See Luxon library doc), `address` and `description`
+- The list of hackaton, with the next one showcased
 - A button to access the admin side (will be useable later)

-- The list of past hackatons have the same information
+A hackaton has a `title`, a `date` (a DateTime object !
+See the Luxon library doc), an `address` and a `description`.

-Since we have no database, you can just fill the text for title, description, etc with placeholder or lorem text for now, it will be fetched later from the backend.
+Since we have no database, you can just fill the hackatons with placeholder or lorem text for now, it will be fetched later from the backend.

 Try and discover React !
 Make use of components.